Peter Rasmussen Hallock

 - For works and materials available via IONIAN ARTS, Inc., click here.

-- For works and recordings available via The Compline Choir, Seattle, Washington, click here.
+- For works and materials available via The Peter R. Hallock Institute, Seattle, Washington, click here.

 - For works available via GIA Publications, Inc., click here.